kobotoolbox/kobo-install/readme.md

     1. 80 NGINX
     1. 443 NGINX (if you use kobo-install with LetsEncrypt proxy)
-    2. Additional ports when `expose ports` advanced option has been selected
+    2. Additional ports when the `Backend service ports` section has been selected
         1. 5432 PostgreSQL
         3. 6379-6380 redis
         4. 27017 MongoDB